 Who is Ray Arcadio?

 Ray Arcadio is a New Jersey artist born in the Dominican Republic.
-He is known for his InShapeUniverse and PopRox styles.
-Arcadio's work addresses the importance of iconography and symbols on our psyche.
+Arcadio is known for his InShapeUniverse and PopRox styles.
+His work addresses the importance of iconography and symbols on our psyche.
 The work encompasses paintings, drawings and sculptures that he combines with pop imagery and street art elements.
-Whether in the form of superheroes or through his stylization of women that make reference to his Caribbean roots, Arcadio's work is playful and thought provoking.
+Whether in the form of superheroes or through his stylization of portraiture he makes reference to his Caribbean roots.
+His superimposing of "tribal/urban" abstractions over classical elements addresses the shocking effect American culture has had on his Caribbean mind.
+Arcadio's work is visually complex, playful and thought provoking.

 Ray Arcadio obtained a B.F.A from New Jersey City University.
 Arcadio’s background is in graphic design and street art with numerous murals around the east coast accredited to him.
 He is a founding member of Jersey City's own culture jamming collaborative group Artfux, who were pioneers in street art.
 Arcadio has exhibited extensively around the United States and has appeared in various newspapers, magazines and television shows.